rohitsinghlab/raygun/README.md

 target sequence or a set of related sequences.~~

 **Update**
-Unlike Version 1, the latest model only requires finetuning on rare cases where the sequence identity of the pretrained v0.2 model is < 0.90 (in contrast, the median sequence identity observed on all of Swissprot Human and Mouse sequences were ~0.96)
+Unlike Raygun v0.1, fine-tuning the new v0.2 model should be necessary only in the rare cases where the sequence identity of the zero-shot reconstructed sequence is < 0.90 (see fine-tuning instructions later in this section).
+For context, with the v0.2 model, the median sequence identity observed when reconstructing Swissprot Human and Mouse sequences is ~0.96, and in some domains such as PF01353 (fluorescent proteins), the zero-shot reconstruction results in > 0.99 identity.

 `raygun-sample-single` accepts a FASTA file with only one sequence record (if more than one records provided, it only takes the first entry).
 The program can be invoked the following way: